digital-archives/HISTGA1011/schedule/week_06.md

 {: .label .label-yellow }
 Due

-* In class we will start the Week 6 activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/metadata.html" target="_blank">Digital Preservation Metadata</a>.
+In class we will start the weekly activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/metadata.html" target="_blank">Digital Preservation Metadata</a>.
 Submit your completed activity summary in Brightspace by Sunday night.

 {: .label .label-green }
 Read